Foreverably/Castor/README.md

 A fun Discord bot based off of [KSJaay's Castor](https://github.com/KSJaay/Alita/tree/Castor) but completely rewritten in TypeScript with a lot more features.
 This was primarily made for the [No Text To Speech](https://discord.gg/ntts) server.

-> [!NOTE]
-> This is currently a beta branch and is not ready for production use.
-Pull requests are welcome but may be rejected if they don't fit the project's goals.

 ## Features

 ### Games & Entertainment